First Alert Forecast: Dorian on-track to impact Cape Fear Region

 WILMINGTON, N.C.
-(WECT) - Good Wednesday to you!
-Quick forecast notes for your Wednesday: variable clouds, scattered westbound showers possible, high temperatures in the 80s, and east breezes of mainly 5 to 15 mph.
-You may notice some 20+ gusts late in the day.
+(WECT) - Good Thursday to you.
+Your hurricane plans should be finalized as Hurricane Dorian takes aim at the Cape Fear Region.
+There is the potential for rotating storms to produce a stray tornado or two, so make sure your WECT Weather App is set to receive alerts, or you have a programmable weather radio set.

-As Hurricane Dorian continues to inch up the southeast coastline, expect conditions to go downhill from south to north across the Cape Fear Region.
+As Hurricane Dorian continues to inch up the coastline, expect conditions to go downhill from south to north across the Cape Fear Region throughout the day with gradual clearing expected Friday.

 Copyright 2019 WECT.
 All rights reserved.